justdataplease/medium-sky/Readme.md

 ### Article Section

 The Article section, is the area on the right navigation bar that shows article or external website domain metrics.
-This a node is clicked.
+This is visible when a node is clicked.

 - **Published At [Date]** : Published Date and publishing time period.
 - **Voters - Followers % [Number]** : Voters / Followers, where Voters are defined as unique users that clapped or unique claps and Followers the number of user followers at a specific time.